Why Is My Website Not Showing Up on Google? (Fix It)

 • Responses to every review, positive and negative

 According to Moz's Local Search Ranking Factors, Google Business Profile signals are the single biggest factor for map pack rankings.
 A complete GBP with 25+ recent reviews outperforms one with 5 old reviews, even if the 5-review business has a better website.
+Actively collecting Google reviews is one of the highest-return things a local business can do for its search visibility.

 Step 5: Check Your Site Speed and Mobile Experience